rladies/rladiesguide/content/rocur/guide/index.en.md

       - See a [blog post](https://medium.com/nightingale/writing-alt-text-for-data-visualization-2a218ef43f81) on writing alt text for data visualizations or Harvard's Digital Accessibility [page](https://accessibility.huit.harvard.edu/describe-content-images) on writing alt text for images.

 - [ ] **Read at least one artifact from previous curators** (see a [full list](https://guide.rladies.org/rocur/guide/#on-curating-for-wearerladies)).

+### Intermediate: I have more time to prepare

+- [ ] **Schedule a Tweet from your personal count via Tweetdeck**.
+       - In Tweetdeck, compose your tweet.
+Then, click "Schedule Tweet" and select the date and time you'd like the Tweet posted.
+       - Click Schedule Tweet at *date/time*.

+- [ ] OTHER?

 ## Work from previous curators & the @WeAreRLadies team